 Selection of a suitable Consensus Mechanism: As per the selected use case the consensus mechanism must be chosen.
 Initially, Blockchain, on which bitcoin is based, made use of Proof of Work (PoW) as a consensus mechanism.
 Today, the scenario has changed.
 Now there are many distributed ledger systems offering various consensus mechanism.
 For example, Proof of Stake, Deposit based Consensus, Proof of Elapsed Time, Federated Consensus, Delegated Proof of Stake, Federated Byzantine Agreement etc.

-Selection of Blockchain platform: Various Blockchain platforms are available nowadays which are free and open source.
+Selection of Blockchain platform: Various Blockchain platforms are available nowadays which are the free and open source.
 But the selection of the platform must be based on the chosen consensus mechanism, as in step 2.
 Some of the popular platforms are Ethereum, Hyperledger Fabric, Openchain, Multichain, Quorum, BigChainDB, Chain core, Credits, Hyperledger Iroha, Elements Blockchain Platform.
 It is also important to assess whether a public (like Bitcoin) or permission (like Trade Finance) Blockchain platform is required based on the requirements of data privacy & confidentiality, user identity etc.

 Nodes Designing: It is critically important to decide that where the nodes will run on i.e. on cloud, on-premise or on both network.